aryanvermaj67-sys/climateguard/README.md

 ---
 This project is open-source .
 Build, edit, and travel safely!
 ## 📄 License
-This project is open-source and available under the **MIT License**.
+This project is open-source .
 Build, edit, and travel safely!